GeorgeStrakhov/AutoGnome/README.md

 - have a way to act on its environment i.e. have multiple actuators that can be used to influence the environment. e.g. if AG(n) decides to tweet or send an email or do research on the internet or browse the web etc.
 - have a way to learn from its experiences and use that to improve its decision-making process.
 Memories and learnings should be stored in a way that allows for retrieval and reuse. (probably in a vector database)
 - AG(n)'s energy level should be something that is tracked and it can meaningfully replenish. e.g. it can rest and sleep and wake up with more energy. or it can get more energy from community engaging with it.
+- There should be multiple AG(n) and each can be defined easily in yaml config.
+And potentially they can interact with each other.

 ## AutoGnomes (AG) evolution tracking:

 _each new generation is a new commit in this repository with the name e.g. "AG1" for the first generation_

+To go to a certain generation, use `git checkout AG1` or `git checkout AG2` etc. and then run `python main.py` to start the AutoGnome.

+### Evolution tracking:

  - [x] AG 1: Pulses "I exist" at regular intervals.
 Minimal self-assertion.
  - [x] AG 2: Has a name and one state variable: energy level.
 After a pulse, energy level is reduced.
 When energy level reaches 0, the autognome stops.